UdaikaranSingh/recordLinkage/reports/final_report.md

 ## Emperical Results

 The emperical results show so far our pipeline is able to perform close to the performance of the baseline model, but is still considerably lagging behind.
 It is currently difficult to interpret whether these results are due to a flaw within the model or due to improper hyperparameter tuning.

 We found that our model performed on par or worse than the baselines models for most of the smaller datasets.
 However, our model outperformed the baseline models on the Amazon-Google Products, and more importantly, on the Author Report dataset.
 This seems to indicate that the performance of our model tends to scale well to larger datasets.
-This is a positive sign, as this may indicate that our approach is emperically viable, but requires higher amount of data than the traditional model.
+This is a positive sign, as this may indicate that our approach is empirically viable, but requires higher amount of data than the traditional model.

 Also, we found that the SVM as the final classifier performs much better than the AdaBoost classifer.